deepjyotiseal/AnimeK-Companion/README.md

 ## Screenshots

 Here are some screenshots showcasing the app's interface and features.
-The Anime Companion app provides a clean, intuitive user experience with a modern UI design that makes it easy to browse, search, and manage your anime collection:
+The AnimeK Companion app provides a clean, intuitive user experience with a modern UI design that makes it easy to browse, search, and manage your anime collection:

 <div style="display: flex; flex-wrap: wrap; gap: 10px; justify-content: center">
   <figure>